chriskeaveney/LiveScore/README.md

 - This live score application displays the latest football matches using a public API.

   Link to this app hosted on Firebase: 🔥 https://scorecastlive.web.app/ 🔥

   In the project directory, you can run:

 # To Run

-npm start
+-npm start

  Starts the application in development mode.
  Open http://localhost:3000 to view it in the browser.

  React will dynamically reloads when changes are made

 ![](reactapi/images/home.png)